jskopek/programming-lessons/_lessons/lesson-3-more-shapes.markdown

 ---
-layout: post
+layout: lesson
-title:  "Lesson 3: Drawing more shapes"
+title:  "Drawing more shapes"
+lesson_number: 3
 ---

 We just drew a circle, but there are so many other types of shapes we can draw!